mont5piques/caldav_calendar_te/README.md

 Since this is a **USE AT YOUR OWN RISK** plugin, any submitted issues may or may not be attended to in any timely manner.
 I will be introducing bugs and fixing and back again.
 Issue Submitting is by all means totally welcome since details given by users will help me out ...

-**Persistent Errors**

-These 4 errors are persistent, albeit not too often, and show up in Roundcube's errors.log, always together, at the exact same time down to the second.
-They have no rhyme or reason for when they appear.
-99% of the time when these do get logged, users will be unaware as the requested task will complete successfully.
-As far as I can tell, the first three errors has to do with line endings `\r\n` which I am working on.
-Once I clear the first 3, I will tackle the 4th.
-So far, no joy ..

-* PHP Warning:  feof() expects parameter 1 to be resource, null given in /path_to_roundcube/plugins/calendar/lib/vendor/sabre/vobject/lib/Parser/MimeDir.php on line 245
-* PHP Warning:  fgets() expects parameter 1 to be resource, null given in /path_to_roundcube/plugins/calendar/lib/vendor/sabre/vobject/lib/Parser/MimeDir.php on line 247
-* PHP Warning:  feof() expects parameter 1 to be resource, null given in /path_to_roundcube/plugins/calendar/lib/vendor/sabre/vobject/lib/Parser/MimeDir.php on line 249
-* PHP Error: iCal data parse error: Error reading from input stream in /path_to_roundcube/plugins/libcalendaring on line 163 (POST /mail/?_task=calendar&_action=refresh)

 :moneybag: **Donations** :moneybag:

 If you use this plugin and would like to show your appreciation by buying me a cup of coffee, I surely would appreciate it.
 A regular cup of Joe is sufficient, but a Starbucks Coffee would be better ... \